 There is not often a brand that does not exist online – it is becoming more and more vital for every business to exist online, or have some kind of online voice.

-Customers are increasingly having the same expectations that they have with physical retail, and by using both the online and physical space it starts to build a trusting bond between the consumers and the experts.
+Customers are increasingly having the same expectations with digital retail that they have with physical retail; by using both the online and physical space it starts to build a trusting bond between the consumers and the experts.